letsencrypt/boulder/CONTRIBUTING.md

-All errors must be addressed in some way: That may be simply by returning an error up the stack, or by handling it in some intelligent way where it is generated, or explicitly ignored by assigning it to `_`.
+All errors must be addressed in some way: That may be simply by returning an error up the stack, or by handling it in some intelligent way where it is generated, or by explicitly ignoring it and assigning to `_`.
 We use the `errcheck` tool in our integration tests to make sure all errors are addressed.
-Note that even in tests, errors should not be ignored, since they may generate hard-to-debug problems.
+Note that ignoring errors, even in tests, should be rare, since they may generate hard-to-debug problems.

-We define two special types of error.
-BoulderErrors, defined in errors/errors.go, are used specifically when an typed error needs to be passed across an RPC boundary.
+We define two special types of error. `BoulderError`, defined in errors/errors.go, is used specifically when an typed error needs to be passed across an RPC boundary.
 For instance, if the SA returns "not found", callers need to be able to distinguish that from a network error.
 Not every error that may pass across an RPC boundary needs to be a BoulderError, only those errors that need to be handled by type elsewhere.
 Handling by type may be as simple as turning a BoulderError into a specific type of ProblemDetail.

-The other special type of error is ProblemDetail.
+The other special type of error is `ProblemDetails`.
 We try to treat these as a presentation-layer detail, and use them only in parts of the system that are responsible for rendering ProblemDetails to end-users, i.e. wfe and wfe2.
-Note one exception: The VA RPC layer defines its own ProblemDetail type, which is returned to RA and stored as part of a challenge.
+Note one exception: The VA RPC layer defines its own `ProblemDetails` type, which is returned to RA and stored as part of a challenge.

-Within WFE and WFE2, ProblemDetails are send to the client by calling `sendError()`, which also logs the error.
+Within WFE and WFE2, ProblemDetails are sent to the client by calling `sendError()`, which also logs the error.
 For internal errors like timeout, or any error type that we haven't specifically turned into a ProblemDetail, we return a ServerInternal error.
 This avoids unnecessarily exposing internals.
 It possible to add